Running is a great way to get fit, feel better within yourself, and make long-lasting friendships with fellow runners.

 A decent pair of running shoes is a must for any beginner runner.
 There are a lot of affordable options on the market nowadays.

 My advice would be to find a pair that feels comfortable to wear, but don’t shell out too much money on shoes just yet.

 A high-end pair of running shoes could set you back between £80-£150 depending on the brand!

 Shops like Decathlon and Sports Direct offer a range of affordable running shoes.
 Check out my post on where to buy affordable running gear for more information.

-Although you don’t need a lot of gear to begin with, running shoes (as described above), running socks and comfortable running gear like leggings, shorts and tops are all a must.
+Although you don’t need a lot of gear to begin with, running shoes, running socks and comfortable running gear like leggings, shorts and t-shirts are all a must.

 When it comes to buying running gear, choose comfort over style!
 Chafing whilst running is not a happy experience.

 #3 Check your running form